Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 We knew we wanted something magical, mechanical, and perhaps organic for the bad guys (and even player) so the swarmlings and boss were designed with the idea of mutated cyborgs.
 Bosses and swarmlings follow a similar style of green flesh and orange eyes so that the player easily recognizes the connection between the two different enemies.

-**Liam:** I did nothing except provide opinions on what looked good and what didn't, for this role.

 **Navya:** I contributed to this role by building a tile set map for our game (basically worl-building).
 I got an asset from the unity store which had the feeling of an "rpg midtown".
 I felt like that would be the best for our game as it was quite an open-ended theme when we had not decided a story line for our game.
 I made the map in a way which would allow for the "SAP2D" to calculate colliders easily and kept on making changes on the map as the game progressed because of the colliders not wokring properly.

 ## Input